M.

 Step 4

-Turn the evidence into an opportunity brief, competition summary, content direction, and action plan.
+Turn the evidence into an SEO brief, competitor summary, content direction, and action plan.

 Hand off